 Throughout our nation's history, America's first ladies have influenced politics, domestic policy, and global diplomacy.
-The attitudes and expectations of the role of First Lady of the United States continue to evolve—an evolution that mirrors the changing status of women in America.
-The position of First Lady and the influence of the remarkable women who have held the position are a fascinating topic in American culture, and they are increasingly receiving more attention for their accomplishments and impact.
+Popular expectations of the role continue to evolve, mirroring the changing status of women in America.
+The position of first lady, and the influence and accomplishments of the remarkable women who have held the title, pose a fascinating topic in American culture.

-American University's Legacies of America's First Ladies initiative and conference series features distinguished guests—first ladies, former presidents, and first families; White House staff; scholars and authors; and members of the media—who highlight the significant contributions these women make by using their platform to advocate for issues, promote change, and improve our society.
+American University's Legacies of America's First Ladies Initiative (FLI) and conference series features distinguished guests-- first ladies, former presidents, and first families; White House staff; scholars and authors; and members of the media-- who highlight the significant contributions from these women, as they use their platform to advocate for issues, promote change, and improve our society.